20arnav/POPL_Project_Group7/README.md

 Error Handling: Rust's Result type and exhaustive pattern matching make error handling more explicit and manageable compared to C's error codes.

 ## Acknowledgments
-We would like to express our gratitude to Professor Kunal Korgaonkarr for his guidance and support throughout the development of this project.
+We would like to express our gratitude to Professor Dr. Kunal Korgaonkar for his guidance and support throughout the development of this project.